top of page

 “They wouldn’t let EMS through, they wouldn’t let anybody through,” the witness said.
 “I just watched a murder outside my house.”

-When officers arrived, they found the victim inside her vehicle with a gunshot wound to the head.
+When officers arrived, they found the Good inside her vehicle with a gunshot wound to the head.
 She was taken to Hennepin County Medical Center, where she was pronounced dead.

 Content warning: this video contains gunshots and a car crash.